Black Woman Alopecia: All You Need To Know About This Hair Disease

 Causes of Alopecia Areata

-This type of hair loss is often brought on by extreme stress and does not discriminate based on age or gender.
-Often, there is no obvious reason why a person has developed alopecia Areata.
+Alopecia areata may also be triggered by environmental factors, such as extreme stress.
+It is a highly unpredictable skin malady that does not discriminate based on age or gender.
+Often, there is no obvious reason why a person has developed alopecia areata.

 Traction Alopecia is hair loss brought on by outside influences.
 It occurs when a pulling force is repeatedly applied to the hair.
 Sufferers of traction alopecia will often have thinning hair along their hairline.
 There could also be hair loss on any part of the scalp, where the hair was pulling too tight.